Kids are always hungry. They always want to snack. They may turn down dinner, but boy do they love to snack.

 The Health Benefits of Smoothies

 I often give my kids smoothies when I feel like they need some better nutrients in their system.
-Here are some benefits for each ingredient:
+Here are some benefits of each ingredient:

 Juice: Admittedly a lot of people say isn’t the best thing for you because of added sugars and so on.
 I’m sure the healthiness of this ingredient depends on what kind of juice you use.
 Perhaps fresh-squeezed juice without sugar added would be better for you but I live in the real world where I buy juice.
 Haha just kidding.
 If you’re a fresh juice kind of person that sounds great and I’m sure it’s delicious.
 At any rate, juice can be a source of Vitamin C and Potassium.